sergisiso/psyclone-spack/README.md

 spack repo add simit-spack/repos/metoffice spack repo add psyclone_additional_packages
 ```

-After this you can list them using: `spack repo list`

 The reason to provide packages that overlap with the ones in Spack and Simit are: